nest-desktop/nest-desktop/docs/deployer/deploy-docker.rst

 +----------------+------------------------------------+

-Alternatively, you can clone the source code that you can change Dockerfile and build docker images on your machine.
+Alternatively, you can clone the source code so that you can change the Dockerfile and build custom docker images on your  machine.
 For more information, visit the page https://github.com/nest-desktop/nest-desktop-docker.

-<<<<<<< HEAD
 **Upgrade images**

 First stop the containers and shut down services of nest-desktop and nest-server.